loretoparisi/netflix_challenge/data/good_predictions/README.txt

 Further details on predictions in this folder:

+TIMESVDPP_QUAL_7.860: This was generated on May 16 at 12:17 am.
+Time-SVD++ was carried out with 240 factors and 40 iterations, with all other parameters left unchanged relative to TIMESVDPP_QUAL_7.749 (i.e. there was no overfitting).

 KNN_ON_TIMESVDPP_QUAL_6.185: This was generated on May 16 at 4:11 am. kNN with MIN_COMMON = 30 and MAX_WEIGHT = 50 was carried out on the residuals
 of TIMESVDPP_QUAL_6.857.
 The results actually brought down the QRMSE and